gocodebox/lifterlms/docs/coding-standards.md

 apply_filters( 'llms_get_enrollment_status', [...] );
 ```

-LifterLMS add-on hook names should be prefixed with with `llms_` as well as an additional add-on prefix.
+LifterLMS add-on hook names should be prefixed with `llms_` as well as an additional add-on prefix.

 ```php
 do_action( 'llms_pa_post_created_from_automation', [...] );